mike-ward/mike-ward.github.io/_posts/2006-09-13-the-mother-of-all-swiss-army-knives.md

 ---
 layout: post
-title:  The Mother of All Swiss Army Knives
+title: 'The Mother of All Swiss Army Knives'
 ---
 One question: Why?